cityofaustin/Residential-Permitting/_projects/deck/define.md

 ### Electric Permits

-Having electricity on your deck requires an electric permit.
+Having electricity on your deck requires getting an electric permit.

 * If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/contact/#service-contact) at One Texas Center.
 * Only a registered electrician can get a permit if the electricity on your deck requires making changes to the main electrical meter.